Contents: Removal ↡ Installation ↡

 5. Check that the fuel level sensor electrical connector is connected correctly and securely.

-6. Carry out a test drive, then check all installed items for fuel leaks.
+6. Perform a test drive, then check all installed components for fuel leaks.